This post may contain affiliate links, view our disclosure.

 Adana Kebab FAQs

-What Are Adana Kebabs?
+What are Adana Kebabs?

 Hailing from Turkey, Adana kebabı consists of lamb that’s finely minced by hand.
 It’s seasoned with salt, paprika, and crushed red pepper flakes or urfa pepper.
 Many recipes also add sumac and cumin.
 The meat is then skewered onto wide metal skewers and grilled.
 (You can read more about Adana Kebab on Wikipedia.)